 Steel Plant Employers Must Keep Workers Safe From Occupational Exposure to Diseases

 It is possible for fibers from the machine to become lodged in the lungs, causing scarring and, in some cases, tumors that are eventually diagnosed as mesothelioma cancer.
 This is why employers must make sure steel plant workers are wearing protective garments, such as leggings, gloves, coveralls, coats and face masks to protect them from asbestos exposure.
 Additionally, employers must train workers on both how to operate equipment as well as the risks of asbestos exposure.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims of workplace accidents in the Washington, D.C., Virginia and Maryland areas.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims of workplace accidents in Virginia.
+Contact us today for a free consultation.